-Landing interviews is all about convincing recruiters that you have the right strengths to excel in the job, so it’s important to highlight your strengths in the most compelling manner in your resume and cover letter.
+Landing interviews is all about convincing recruiters that you have the right skills, abilities, and qualifications to excel in the job.
+So, it’s important to highlight your strengths in the most compelling manner in your resume and cover letter.

 How to Include Strengths in Your Resume and Cover Letter

-The first step in this process should be to thoroughly assess the qualifications for the job.
+Begin by thoroughly assessing the qualifications for the job.
 Carefully review the job advertisement and descriptions of similar jobs.
-Make a list of the core skills, qualities, areas of knowledge and experiences which employers value the most highly.
+Make a list of the core skills, qualities, areas of knowledge, and experiences that employers value the most highly.

-The next step is to inventory your strengths.
-Your strengths can be skills, areas of knowledge, personal qualities and/or past experiences.
-Construct a list of ten strengths which would enable you carry out your target role at a very high level.
+- Construct a list of 10 strengths that would enable you to carry out your target role at a high level.

-Check off the strengths about which you can provide the most compelling evidence, prioritizing your most relevant qualifications.
-Referencing the results you produced, value you added, and accomplishments you achieved while applying your strengths is the best proof that the strength is viable.
+- Check off the strengths about which you can provide the most compelling evidence, prioritizing your most relevant qualifications.

 You can reinforce the strengths mentioned in your cover letter by constructing a summary statement at the top of your resume detailing some of your most relevant strengths.